Birth, Sato Bon

 In essence, natural sensibilities for taste make discernment easier.
 Without this foundation, the journey requires greater patience and persistence, but remains no less rewarding for those willing to undertake it with honest engagement.

-The ancients were not sentimental about beauty, they were serious.
-They understood that a people who stop cultivating beauty stop cultivating themselves, and that a civilization indifferent to beauty is already in decline.
 In our AI age, where algorithms can generate infinite content, these ancient insights become our most important defense.
 The stakes have not changed; beauty remains our deepest orientation, toward order, toward truth, toward what truly endures.
-And taste is the cultivated discipline that transforms perception into meaningful engagement with those same enduring qualities and truth.
+And taste is the cultivated discipline that transforms perception into meaningful engagement with those same enduring qualities of truth.

 "The chief forms of beauty are order and symmetry and definiteness, which the mathematical sciences demonstrate in a special degree." — Aristotle, Metaphysics, Book XIII

-In late 2022, when systems like ChatGPT first emerged publicly, the responses divided sharply.
-Some recognized the outline of something genuinely transformative.
-Others dismissed those readings as premature.
-Three years on, the early patterns are no longer theoretical.
 Within the next 12 to 24 months, AI is expected to become central to how most industries operate.
 The "if" question has given way entirely to "how fast"; and more importantly, "what kind of civilization do we intend to be when it does?"
 What values do we protect?
 What roles do we insist remain human?
 And what new worlds become possible when machines absorb so much of the cognitive labor that once defined us?

 Gutenberg's printing press — the technology that dismantled the monopoly on knowledge